redfast00/redfast00.github.io/_posts/2019-12-31-reverse-engineering-uefi.md

 system on a computer.
 Since this is just a binary blob, I was interested in finding out what it actually does.
-More concrete, my goal is to see or change what the Fn-key does on my keyboard (it's not a regular key, since the keypresses don't get registered in xev, and it changes the backlight if pressed together with space).
+More concrete, my goal is to see or change what the Fn-key does on my keyboard (it's not a regular key, since the keypresses don't get registered in xev, and it changes the keyboard backlight if pressed together with space).
-Additionally, I'd like to figure out if it is possible to control the backlight from software instead of by pressing Fn+space.
+Additionally, I'd like to figure out if it is possible to control the keyboard backlight from software instead of by pressing Fn+space.

 Another goal is to find out if the code running on my laptop is secure.